2011 Annual Report Available

 Global Business Club of Mid-Michigan: Expanding Internationally In Times of Risk & Uncertainty

-Speaker University Distinguished Professor Max Kreinin This ½ day seminar and luncheon will propose solutions to dealing with all types of risk encountered by companies that are doing business internationally or interested in starting.
+This ½ day seminar and luncheon will propose solutions to dealing with all types of risk encountered by companies that are doing business internationally or interested in starting.
 Professionals in the fields of trade finance, foreign exchange, private insurance and business law will be on hand.
 Our luncheon keynote speaker is University Distinguished Professor of Economics (Trade/International Finance) Max Kreinin.
 Professor Kreinin is a consultant to the Council on Foreign Relations and several federal and state agencies, and will speak on the current European economic situation and its implications for international business.
-The Global Business Club of Mid-Michigan focuses on global issues of interest to the mid-Michigan business community.
-The monthly GB Club luncheons provide outstanding speakers and relaxed networking opportunities.
-With extensive international experience, the speakers wrap personal insights around a practical and up-to-the-minute approach to conducting international trade.

 Thursday, March 29, 2012